Carers - the invaluable, often forgotten, resource.

 Talk to your Mental Health Professional

-If you are a carer, whether family or friend, of a person under the Slough Community Mental Health Team then we recommend getting in touch with us on 01753 690950 and asking about our Carers services.
+If you are a carer, whether family or friend, of a person who uses the Slough Community Mental Health Team’s services then we recommend getting in touch with us on 01753 690950 and asking about our Carers services.
 There will always be someone welcoming, friendly, and there to listen.
+You can also email SCMHTcarersupport@berkshire.nhs.uk if you prefer.

 If you are a carer of someone under the Older People’s Mental Health Team, please get in touch with their service on 01753 635220.